Airflow Anti-Slavery and Human Trafficking Statement 2022

 Supplier Adherence to our Values

-We are currently reviewing our internal processes to understand what further steps can be taken to ensure that our obligations under the Act are met and that our Anti-Slavery Policy is effectively implemented and complied with, so as to ensure that there is no slavery or human trafficking in any part of our business.
+We are currently reviewing our internal processes to understand what further steps can be taken to ensure that our obligations under the Act are met and that our Anti-Slavery Policy is effectively implemented and complied with, to ensure that there is no slavery or human trafficking in any part of our business.
+Some of the specific measures we are considering include: